 You never know how your gut will respond, and you may end up feeling nauseous, gassy, constipated, or dealing with runner’s trots.

-Now that it’s clear what not to eat before a long run or race, what about during a long run or race?
+Now that it’s clear what not to eat before a long run or race, what about while you’re running?

-Knowing how to assemble a fueling strategy with energy gels, energy bars, chews, electrolytes, and sports drinks for your long-distance training runs and races is equally important to avoid bonking.
+Knowing how to assemble a fueling strategy with energy gels, bars, chews, electrolytes, and sports drinks for your runs and races is equally important to avoid bonking.

-Also, working with a nutritionist or a registered dietitian can help you perfect your running diet and all of your fueling needs.
+Additionally, working with a nutritionist or registered dietitian can help you refine your running diet and fueling needs.